AgnieszkaKurek/BattleShipGame/README.md

 # BattleShipGame
-Battleship game, created in use javascript
+Battleship game, created in use javascript.

 ##Prerequisites:
 Open terminal and run command: `npm install`